Is a nightcap part of your prep-for-bed ritual? That drink could ruin the quality of your sleep.

 What Should You Do Next?

-If you find yourself frequently relying on alcohol to help you sleep, you may have a sleep disorder and/or an alcohol use disorder.
+If you often need to drink to help you sleep, you may have a sleep disorder and/or an alcohol use disorder.
 It might be a sign that you could benefit from some professional help.
 Talk to your doctor about other ways of obtaining healthy, natural sleep.

 Alcohol & Sleep FAQs